 The Interfaith Center is the home of religious life at Suffolk.
 It serves as an ethical voice on campus, an educational advocate for students, and as a resource for counseling and spiritual guidance to students, faculty, and administrators.

 If you have math anxiety or questions on coding, this campus resource is the place to go.
-In addition to administering the math placement exam for all incoming students, the support center offers drop-in math help sessions for individuals and small groups, individual help by appointment, and tutoring for those taking select computer science classes.
+In addition to administering the math placement exam for all incoming students, the support center, now a part of the Center for Learning and Academic Success, offers drop-in math help sessions for individuals and small groups, individual help by appointment, and tutoring for those taking select computer science classes.

 No matter your background or major, Performing Arts is committed to providing opportunities for all members of the University community to participate in the performing arts.
 To learn more about how students get involved, visit us in person or, better yet, check out an upcoming performance.